 Product Data Elements Section

-Outlined below are the specifics relating to the PM Product Data, this excludes all overall document and labeling content information.
+Outlined below are the specifics relating to the PM Product Data (the section where the code@code is 48780-1 and the code@codeSystem is 2.16.840.1.113883.2.20.6.8), this excludes all overall document and labeling content information.

-Product Data Section (code@code="48780-1") Validation
+There is a section where the code@code is 48780-1 and the codeSystem is 2.16.840.1.113883.2.20.6.8

+???

+The <effectiveTime> element shall contain a <low> element.

+???

+The effectiveTime.low@value attribute captures the Date of Initial Approval (for entire product section)

+???

 The <effectiveTime> element shall contain a <high> element.

+???

 The effectiveTime.high@value attribute captures the Date of Revision (for entire product section)

-For each product (subject within the Product Data Section)
+???

-There is a <component.structuredBody.component[section/code/@code = '48780-1'].subject> element
+There is one or subject elements

+??? is this allowed (ie PM’s with no products.

-There is an <marketingAct/effectiveTime> element
+For each subject element there is an <marketingAct/effectiveTime> element.

+For each subject element there is no <marketingAct/effectiveTime/low> element.

-There is an <marketingAct/effectiveTime/high> element that captures the date off the market (product and/or package).
+For each subject element there may be a <marketingAct/effectiveTime/high> element, that captures the date off the market (product and/or package).

-There is an <approval/code> element that captures the i.e. the Regulatory Activity (e.g., A/NDS, A/SNDS, NC, Level III, Level IV) this version of the SPM is associated with.
+For each subject element there is an <approval/code> element that captures the i.e. the Regulatory Activity (e.g., A/NDS, A/SNDS, NC, Level III, Level IV) this version of the SPM is associated with.

-There is an <approval/effectiveTime> element
+For each subject element there is an <approval/effectiveTime> element.

-There is an <approval/effectiveTime/low> element that captures the Date of Initial Approval of the specific product.
+For each subject element there is an <approval/effectiveTime/low> element that captures the Date of Initial Approval of the specific product.

-There is an <approval/effectiveTime/high> element that captures the Date of Revision of the specific product.
+For each subject element there is an <approval/effectiveTime/high> element that captures the Date of Revision of the specific product.

-There is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”13” these capture the Pharmaceutical Standard
+For each subject element there is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”13” that captures the Pharmaceutical Standard.

-There is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”14” these capture the Scheduling Symbol
+For each subject element there is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”14” that captures the Scheduling Symbol.

-There is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”15” these capture the Therapeutic Class
+For each subject element there is one or more characteristic elements where the code@codeSystem="2.16.840.1.113883.2.20.6.23" and the code@code=”15” that captures the Therapeutic Class.

-There is an <manufacturedProduct/subjectOf/marketingAct/effectiveTime> shall contain a <high> element, this element shall

-The effectiveTime.high@value attribute captures the Date of Revision (for entire product section)

-Proper (Proper/Common) Name Validation
+For each subject element there is an <manufacturedProduct/manufacturedProduct/name> element that captures the Brand Name.

-For each Brand Name there shall be a corresponding Proper Name.
+For each subject element there is one or more <manufacturedProduct/manufacturedProduct/asEntityWithGeneric/genericMedicine/name> elements that captures the Proper Name.

-DT Rule 33 checks that the number of Brand Names and Proper Names are the same.

-There may not be any Proper Name that does not have a corresponding Brand Name.

-Validated by DT Rule 33

-DosageForm Validation

-For each Brand Name there shall be a corresponding DosageForm.
+For each subject element there is a <manufacturedProduct/manufacturedProduct/formCode> element that captures the Dosage Form.

-DT Rule 34 checks that the number of Brand Names and DosageForms are the same.

-There may not be any DosageForm that does not have a corresponding Brand Name.

-Validated by DT Rule 34.
+For each subject element there are one or more <manufacturedProduct/consumedIn/substanceAdministration/routeCode> elements that capture the Route of Administration.

+<pbx: here>

+<pbx: figure out what characteristic goes where, shelf life?
+Storage Temp? <<<

+The outer package description for a product shall detail the production quantity characteristic.

 StrengthValue Validation

 For each Brand Name there shall be a corresponding StrengthValue.